reefalmatrafi/applied_cryptography_project1447/README.md

 rsa_keygen.py This code generates RSA public and private keys using a weak random number generator (PRNG).
 It calculates n, ϕ(n), selects a valid public exponent e, and computes the private key d.
 The program demonstrates that weak randomness can make RSA key generation predictable and reduce security.

+RSA Digital Mailbox (HTML Interface)
+This code implements a secure digital mailbox simulation using HTML, CSS, and JavaScript.
+The system allows a sender to write and encrypt messages using RSA encryption before transmission.
+The encrypted ciphertext is displayed during transmission, while the receiver can decrypt the message using the private key.
+The interface visually demonstrates RSA key generation, encryption, decryption, and secure communication in an interactive way.